xuyinyi/PI_GA/README.md

-# Data-Driven Discovery of High-Performance Polyimides with Enhanced Heat Resistance and Dielectric Properties
+# Data-Driven Design of High-Performance Polyimides with Enhanced Heat Resistance and Dielectric Properties
 ***

-PI_GA: Data-Driven Discovery of High-Performance Polyimides with Enhanced Heat Resistance and Dielectric Properties
+PI_GA: Data-Driven Design of High-Performance Polyimides with Enhanced Heat Resistance and Dielectric Properties
 - https://xxxxxx.xxx

 ## Background